Congressman John Lewis’ Artistic Side

 By MELANIE EVERSLEY

-This Sunday, Feb.
-21st, is the late Congressman John Lewis’ first birthday since his death last year from cancer.
-He would have been 81.
+February 21 is the late Congressman John Lewis’ birthday.
 Those who mark the occasion are likely to reflect on Lewis’ long record on civil rights: After growing up in poverty in rural Alabama, Lewis became a disciple of Martin Luther King, Jr.; chair of the prominent Student Nonviolent Coordinating Committee (SNCC); an organizer of some of the 1960s’ most high-profile marches for voting rights and equality; a Democratic leader in Congress representing the district around Atlanta, Georgia, for 23 years—a tenure so highly principled that Lewis was often called “the conscience of Congress.”

 But Lewis’ inner circle of real friends and a few others knew an entirely different side of the congressman, one that loved and collected paintings and other works by Black artists.
 Lewis didn’t just collect these works—he also became friends with the artists, frequently traveling from Harlem to the rural South to visit with them.